A healing-centered engagement framework for student persistence and completion

 – Dr. Shawn Ginwright, Jerome T. Murphy Professor of Practice, Harvard Graduate School of Education

-The PCRR framework — Protect, Connect, Respect, Redirect — offers a four-step, healing-centered model for student support.
-Grounded in foundational research by Hummer, Crosland and Dollard (2009) and developed to be complimentary to InsideTrack’s holistic coaching approach, PCRR equips student supporters with tools to help learners feel safe, seen and validated, ultimately fueling resilience and growth.
+The PCRR framework — Protect, Connect, Respect, Redirect — offers a four-step, healing-centered model for trauma-informed student support.
+Grounded in foundational research by Hummer, Crosland and Dollard (2009) and developed to be complimentary to InsideTrack’s holistic coaching approach, PCRR equips student supporters with tools to help learners feel safe, seen and validated — ultimately fueling resilience and growth.

 P is for Protect

-Creating a safe, protective environment is the first step in fostering trust and healing.
+Creating a safe, protective environment is the first step in cultivating trust and healing.
 To promote safety and trustworthiness, student supporters can:

-• Learn about each student’s background by reviewing any prior coaching or student support experiences and familiarizing yourself with their educational journey and identities — both visible and invisible.
+- Learn about each student’s background and familiarize yourself with their educational journey and identities — both visible and invisible

-• Engage in self-protection through regular self-care and emotional regulation practices to help prevent burnout, compassion fatigue and secondary trauma.
+- Engage in self-protection through regular self-care practices to prevent burnout and remain a stable resource for students

 Putting "Protect" into practice

-Coach Sarah needed to privately share important information with her student Leo.
-Recognizing that a vague message like “I need to see you” could be a “hot spot” that may trigger anxiety, she used a “hot spot” assessment to reframe her communication.
+Coach Sarah needed to share important information with her student, Leo.
+Recognizing that a vague message like “I need to see you” could be a “hot spot” that triggers anxiety, she reframed her communication.
 Instead, she told Leo, “I would like to see you to share an update on your class.
-You are not in trouble!
+You’re not in trouble!
 I just want to walk through some important upcoming deadlines.”
 This got the message across by offering clarity and avoiding unnecessary stress.

 C is for Connect